bottledcode/atlas-db/docs/reference/commands.md

 Commands issued by clients are processed by the server in real-time.
 The server returns responses immediately unless the command specifies a deferred operation.
 Communication remains stateless unless explicitly required by the application context.

+The protocol ensures that commands and their responses are tightly coupled, reducing ambiguity and simplifying troubleshooting.
+By leveraging structured error handling, clients can quickly identify and address issues.

 ---

 ## 4. Frame Structure